cornell-ece2300/ece2300-docs/docs/ece2300-tut00-remote-access.md

 Be very careful with the `rm` command since it can permanently delete files!

+Another option is to directly log into a specific `ecelinux` server.
+So instead of loging into `ecelinux.ece.cornell.edu` (which will automatically pick an `ecelinux` server for you to use) you can log into `ecelinux-01.ece.cornell.edu`, `ecelinux-02.ece.cornell.edu`, and so on.

 Note that using the `Remote-SSH: Add new SSH host...` option does not always seem to work on Microsoft Windows OS laptops/workstations.
 This is why we recommend just using `Remote-SSH: Connect Current Window to